violazhong/violazhong.github.io/index.md

 I started to work extensively with [NYC Open Data](https://opendata.cityofnewyork.us/) for housing-related projects since graduate school in 2016.
 Here are some briefs and explanations.

 #### * New York City's Property Tax Inequality Between the Rich and the Poor
+This project's idea was inspired by [this article](https://www.citylab.com/equity/2015/05/why-billionaires-dont-pay-property-taxes-in-new-york/389886/) saying that some luxury residential buildings are paying extremely low effective property tax rate.
+Since the property tax rate is strictly based on the according property class ([only four of them in NYC](https://www1.nyc.gov/site/finance/taxes/property-tax-rates.page), I wondered whether it would be the fuss in the property assessment model that DOF(Department of Finance) uses to create the property tax base.

+#### * Piercing the New York City Landlord Corporate Veil

 ## About Algorithmic Fairness
 The increasing use of [algorithmic predictions](https://www.nytimes.com/2018/02/09/technology/facial-recognition-race-artificial-intelligence.html) to guide socioeconomic decisions has arised a concern: [they might inadvertently discriminate certain groups](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing), since the algorithm is polluted by data tinged with historical discrimination and stereotypes.